angistu/confidence_interval_of_users/README.md

 # confidence_interval_of_users
 This repository was created to fulfill the assigned task.
-It contains dummy daya generator and confidence interval analysis
+It contains dummy data generator and confidence interval analysis